-To attract prospective students, Darden's MBA team is traveling to college campuses talking to current students about the program and application process.
+To attract prospective students, Darden's MBA team is travelling to college campuses talking to current students about the program and application process.
 Darden also coordinates an annual mentoring program pairing UVA undergraduates with current students to explore career options.

 As far as Darden is concerned, this is a quest to find top talent.

-“Our goal is two fold: to educate college students about the value of the MBA degree and to tell them about the Darden program,” she said.
+“Our goal is twofold: to educate college students about the value of the MBA degree and to tell them about the Darden program,” she said.